pelias/documentation/get-started.md

 - Focusing a search: Searches all known places, but prioritizes places closer to the user (when the user's current location or approximate location is known)
 - Autocomplete searches for forward geocoding: Allows a developer to build interfaces where an end-user can search for places and match against Mapzen Search's data in real-time
 - Limiting results to a particular country: Allows the scoping of results to a particular country
 - Reverse geocoding addresses + venues: Tries to find the name/address of the closest matching place to a geographic coordinate pair (a longitude and latitude).
-This can be used to take abstract location data (e.g. an end-user's device location) and find the closest address (often used in a weather or deliver app on someone's phone)
+This can be used to take abstract location data (e.g. an end-user's device location) and find the closest address (often used in a weather or delivery app on someone's phone)
-- Coarse reverse geocoding: Converts a geographic coordinate pair into the regional hiearchy for that particular place (e.g neighbourhood > locality (city/town) > Local Administrative Area (County, Prefecture) > Region (state/province) > country).
+- Coarse reverse geocoding: Converts a geographic coordinate pair into the regional hierarchy for that particular place (e.g neighbourhood > locality (city/town) > Local Administrative Area (County, Prefecture) > Region (state/province) > country).
 This can be used to determine the general region of geographic data and can be quite useful in filtering for places in non-geographic databases that represent things that happen in places